Business Model Canvas: the 9-step business plan

 What is the Business Model Canvas?

-The Business Model Canvas (BMC model) consists of 9 building blocks.
-It covers all aspects of your company, both internal and external: organisation, value proposition, customers, suppliers, costs and revenues.
-With the canvas model you look at the strengths and weaknesses of your organisation.
-But also at the product itself and at the wishes of your customers.
+The BMC consists of 9 building blocks, These blocks describe your entire company both internal and external.
+Think of organisation, value proposition, customers, suppliers, costs and revenues.
+The model helps you discover the strengths and weaknesses of your organisation

 These are the 9 building blocks of the Business Model Canvas: